-General Remarks Other accommodation - study room.
-The property forms part of an established residential area lying to the south west of Edinburgh city centre.
-Surrounding properties are broadly comparable and local facilities and amenities are available nearby.
-The roof is of pitched timber construction overlaid with slates incorporating a flat platform presumably clad with bituminous based roofing felt or similar.
+General Remarks

+The subjects are located within the Morningside district of Edinburgh where immediate surrounding properties are broadly comparable in terms of age, type and character.
+Local facilities and amenities are readily available.

+There is evidence of settlement in the building noted both internally and externally but this is not inconsistent with a property of this age and type and on the basis of a single inspection appears to be longstanding.

 The valuation is made on the assumption that any alterations that may have been carried out to the property satisfy all relevant legislation and have full certification where appropriate.
+While not necessarily an exhaustive list, alterations noted at the time of our inspection include relocation of the kitchen and general layout.

+The roof is of mansard style pitched overlaid with slates with large flat section presumably overlaid with a bituminous type roofing felt or similar material.

-While not necessarily an exhaustive list, alterations noted at the time of our inspection include relocation of kitchen and formation of bathroom.
-The general condition of the property appears consistent with age and type.
-Ongoing maintenance to the external building fabric should be anticipated.
-Essential Repairs N/A
+The general condition of the property appears consistent with its age and type of construction however would benefit from some repairs/modernisation internally and an ongoing maintenance routine to the external building fabric should be anticipated.

+Facewird Banding

+Essential Repairs

+•

+Essential Repairs None.

+•

+•

+•

+•

+•

+•

+•

+•

+•

+•